 With the 50 000 Cape Fur Seals living on Dyer Island, the Great White sharks have a natural feeding ground.
-All shark cage diving boats launch from Kleinbaai's natural harbour and give visitors the opportunity to experience the Great White Shark up close and personal a real “face to face”.
+All shark cage diving boats launch from Kleinbaai's natural harbor and give visitors the opportunity to experience the Great White Shark up-close and personal a real “face to face”.

 Shark cage diving is for all people big and small, young and old.
 The excursion takes between 3 – 4 hours.
 No scuba experience is required.
 When not in the cage, you can still enjoy excellent sightings of the great white sharks from the deck.
 Great Whites Sharks are surface feeders and thus all activity takes place on or very close to the surface.
-On occasions you will also see African Penguins and numerous sea birds on the trip.
+On occasions you will also see some African Penguins and numerous sea birds on the trip.

 The 7 km Duiwelsgat Hiking trail from Gansbaai through to De Kelders.
-Experience the only fresh water cave along the African cost, a beach of perfectly formed tiny shells and more.
+Experience the only fresh water cave along the African coast, a beach of perfectly formed tiny shells and more.